adityakamath1997/Speech-Diarization-Project/README.md

-# Audio Analysis and Speaker Identification Project
+# SpeakerLens: AI-Powered Transcript Analysis

 This project was born out of a real need I experienced during my course curriculum's capstone project meetings.
 As our team discussions grew longer and more complex, I found myself wishing for a tool that could automatically track who said what and highlight the key points from each speaker.
 What started as a solution to my own problem - managing meeting notes and tracking speaker contributions - quickly evolved into a comprehensive audio analysis platform that could serve various business needs.